 But while most businesses understand how important it is to hire developers to help them grow and perform better online, many struggle to find the quality developers they need to help them succeed.
 If you aren’t lucky enough to be based inside Silicon Valley, finding experienced and high-quality developers may seem like a challenge.

-Being able to hire iOS developers from Islamabad, PHP programmers from Phoenix, and front-end developers from Florence, means that your business has the ability to discover the best developers, period; rather than just the best developers in your town or city.
+Being able to hire iOS developers from Islamabad, PHP programmers from Phoenix, and web developers from Florence, means that your business has the ability to discover the best developers, period; rather than just the best developers in your town or city.

 Having employees based throughout the world means that not only can you benefit from a hiring pool that includes some of the world’s most talented individuals, but that your business can better serve your future and existing customers by tapping into the knowledge base of people from across the globe.

-For example, if your business needs a dedicated AngularJS developer, but there are none in your local area, traditional hiring practices would suggest that you pay for an expensive consultant to commute to your office a few times a week in order to get the job done.
+For example, if your business needs to hire a dedicated AngularJS developer, but there are none in your local area, traditional hiring practices would suggest that you pay for an expensive consultant to commute to your office a few times a week in order to get the job done.
 Thankfully, now that you can extend your hiring net to AngularJS professionals across the globe, you can get an affordable and experienced developer who can work to improve your business full-time, and long-term, for far less than the cost of a part-time consultant.

 Hiring remote developers also has benefits beyond the ability for you to hire the absolute best people for the job.
 Having employees who are based out of the country, let alone out of the office, means that your business’s overheads can be significantly reduced as you no longer have to rent office space, contribute to 401ks, and provide amenities, for your employees.
 This means that your business has the ability to advance and grow, while at the same time invest more money into operations and development.